What is a machine learning engineer?

 Step 2: Earn a bachelor’s degree

-Professionals in this role should be well-versed in programming languages like Python, R, SQL, and Java.
-Proficiency in these languages is critical for designing machine learning systems.
+You’ll need to know programming languages like Python, R, SQL, and Java.
+Being good at these languages is crucial for creating and managing smart systems.

 How much do machine learning engineers make?

 ML engineer salaries vary by experience, industry, education, location, and organization size.
-The compensation for this role can significantly increase with proven skills in advanced algorithms and programming languages, as well as higher education degrees like a Ph.D.
+Their compensation can significantly increase with proven skills in advanced algorithms and programming languages, as well as higher education degrees like a Ph.D.

 Highest paying industries